1.4. Repeated Evaluation: For-Loops#

 my_factorial (generic function with 1 method)

-Note that the factorial function grows very fast with increasing inputs, and its value will quickly exceed the maximum value of the default Int64
+The factorial function grows very quickly.
+Its value can easily exceed the range of the default Int64

 2432902008176640000